isotopp/isotopp.github.io/content/posts/2022-01-10-never-check-for-an-error-condition.md

 title: "Never check for an error condition you don't know how to handle"
 ---

+This is the english version of an [older text in German]({{< ref "/content/posts/2009-08-21-was-bedeutet-eigentlich-never-check-for-an-error-condition-you-don-t-know-how-to-handle.md" >}})

 Computer scientists are weird.
 In their science there are a few rules that sound wrong when you hear them first, but make a lot of sense if you think about them.
 Some of them are making sense even outside of computer science.